arindas/arindas.github.io/content/blog/segmented-log-rust.md

 ## Prologue: The Log 📃🪵

 First, let's clarify what we mean by a "log" in this context.
-Here, log refers to an append only ordered collection of records.
-The records are ordered by time (as a consequence of being appended to the log).
+Here, log refers to an append only ordered collection of records where the records are ordered by time.

 <p align="center">
 <img src="/img/log.png" alt="queue-diagram" width="50%"/>